hardwarerusak/AdwaitaExtended/README.md

 AdwaitaExtended
 =====
+**This master branch are for GNOME 3.38. this is also new home for the project because my old account has messed up**
+> Using previous versions? there's a `gnome-3-34` and `gnome-3.36` branch

-**This master branch are for GNOME 3.36.
-If you use 3.34, download from `gnome-3-34` branch instead** AdwaitaExtended is a stock Adwaita theme modified with:
+AdwaitaExtended is a stock Adwaita theme modified with:

 - Uses compact variant by default `$sizevariant: compact;` (to make it better for low-resolution laptops)